 Since posting this I have re-tooled the recipe a bit and it settled on using the 12 oz can of crescent dough rather than 2 8 oz cans.
 The 12 oz size works perfectly for a 1 pound loaf that fits the 8×4 inch pan.
 If you want to make a larger loaf using a 9×5 oz can, you can follow the alternative directions.
 But this recipe uses the 12 oz.

 First, you unroll the dough from the 12 oz can of crescents.
-It should be somewhere around 7 inches high by 18 inches across.
+It should be somewhere around 7 inches tall by 18 inches across.

-Next, you slice it in half and put the second half under the first to make a rectangle that is 14 inches high and 9 inches across.
+Next, you slice it in half and put the second half under the first to make a rectangle that is 14 inches tall and 9 inches across.
 You’ll also need to push it together (as below) to seal in the seams.

 And then carefully roll.
 You can roll upward or downward.
 You’ll end up with a cylinder that’s a little over 9 inches in length.
 Carefully transfer the cylinder to the refrigerator and chill until the chocolate sets.
 This should only take 30 minutes or so.